fcanas/OHMKit/README.md

 Impedance matching between services and model objects.

+Map `user_name` from your web service to `userName` in your Objective-C models.
+Or hydrate a whole hierarchical JSON response into a tree of objects with a single line of code.

+## Why?

-OHMKit project is a [mixin](http://en.wikipedia.org/wiki/Mixin) to make any Objective-C class easier to hydrate from a dictionary representation, such as you might get from a web service.
-It makes it easy to keep any direct knowledge of the idiosyncrasies of the service you're consuming tucked away in a single place.
+OHMKit project makes Objective-C class easier to hydrate from web services.
+It is a [mixin](http://en.wikipedia.org/wiki/Mixin) that makes it easy to keep any direct knowledge of the idiosyncrasies of the service you're consuming tucked away in a single place.

 It exists because [RestKit](https://github.com/RestKit/RestKit) (which is awesome by the way), is sometimes too big, heavy, and indirect.